II - Working with Slurm Scripts

 • 32GB of memory (measured in MB).
 Strictly speaking this will be “Gibibyes.”

-• The standard partition (queue).
+• The interactive partition (queue).
 A partition must be specified.

 The next lines set up the environment to run our job.